A Broadband DLCZ Quantum Memory in Room-Temperature Atoms

-\textbf{Quantum memory, capable of stopping flying photons and storing their quantum coherence, is essential for scalable quantum technologies.
-A broadband quantum memory operating at room temperature will enable building large-scale quantum systems for real-life applications, for instance, high-speed quantum repeater for long-distance quantum communication and synchronised multi-photon quantum sources for quantum computing and quantum simulation.
-Albeit advances of pushing bandwidth from narrowband to broadband and storage media from ultra-cold atomic gas to room-temperature atomic vapour, due to either intrinsic high noises or short lifetime, it is still challenging to find a room-temperature broadband quantum memory beyond conceptional demonstration.
-Here, we present a far off-resonance Duan-Lukin-Cirac-Zoller (DLCZ) protocol and for the first time demonstrate a genuine broadband quantum memory that is free of noise and limitation of time bandwidth product in room-temperature atoms.
-We observed a reported ever lowest unconditional noise level of 0.0001 and a cross-correlation between Stokes photon and anti-Stokes photon up to 28.
-A measurement of Cauchy-Schwarz inequality yields a violation of 320 standard deviations, which clearly indicates high-fidelity generation and preservation of non-classical correlation in room-temperature atoms.
-Without using any population preserving technique, we have reached a time bandwidth product up to 1400.
-Our results pave the avenue towards quantum memory-enabled applications in high speed at ambient condition, especially for scalable quantum communications and quantum computing.}\\ Quantum technologies, incorporating quantum mechanics into communication, information processing and metrology, promise spectacular quantum enhanced advantages beyond what can be done classically \cite{OBrien2009}.
-However, quantum states are very fragile and easily get lost to environment, while their generation and quantum operations are mostly probabilistic, which make it exponentially hard to build long-distance quantum channel for quantum communications \cite{Jin2010,Gisin2007} and large quantum systems for quantum computing \cite{Ladd2010,Guzik2012}.
-Quantum memory \cite{Lvovsky2009} allows quantum states being stored and retrieved in a programmable fashion, therefore provides an elegant solution to the probabilistic nature and associated limitation by coordinating asynchronous events \cite{Briegel1998,Duan2001,Nunn2013}.
+\textbf{Quantum memory capable of stopping flying photons and storing their quantum coherence is essential for scalable quantum technologies.
+A room-temperature broadband quantum memory will enable the implementation of large-scale quantum systems for real-life applications.
+Due to either intrinsic high noises or short lifetime, it is still challenging to find a room-temperature broadband quantum memory beyond conceptual demonstration.
+Here, we present a far-off-resonance Duan-Lukin-Cirac-Zoller (FORD) protocol and demonstrate the broadband quantum memory in room-temperature atoms.
+We observe a low unconditional noise level of ${\bf 10^{-4}}$ and a cross-correlation up to 28.
+A strong violation of Cauchy-Schwarz inequality indicates high-fidelity generation and preservation of non-classical correlation.
+Furthermore, the achieved cross-correlation in room-temperature atoms exceeds the key boundary of 6 above which quantum correlation is able to violate Bell's inequality.
+Our results open up the door to an entirely new realm of memory-enabled quantum applications at ambient conditions.}